StlcThe Simply Typed Lambda-Calculus

 As the last several examples show, the STLC is a language of higher-order functions: we can write down functions that take other functions as arguments and/or return other functions as results.

-The STLC doesn't provide any primitive syntax for defining named functions -- all functions are "anonymous."
-We'll see in chapter MoreStlc that it is easy to add named functions to what we've got -- indeed, the fundamental naming and binding mechanisms are exactly the same.
+The STLC doesn't provide any primitive syntax for defining named functions: i.e., all functions are "anonymous."
+We'll see in chapter MoreStlc that it is easy to add named functions -- indeed, the fundamental naming and binding mechanisms are exactly the same.

 The types of the STLC include Bool, which classifies the boolean constants true and false as well as more complex computations that yield booleans, plus arrow types that classify functions.